Frumpy9/homieDl/README.md

 ## Usage
 ```
 python exportify_downloader.py <playlist.csv> [--output downloads] [--limit 5]
+python exportify_downloader.py --gui  # launch a simple GUI
 ```

+### GUI mode
+The GUI lets you browse for the CSV and output folder, toggle album inclusion and dry-run mode, choose the search provider, and set audio format, quality, and rate limits.
+Progress and log messages are streamed into the window while downloads run in the background.

 Key options:
 - `--output`: Base directory for downloads (defaults to `downloads`).
 A subfolder with the